safespring/docs/content/new/differences.md

 ## Network
 In the new platform, there is 3 networks to choose from (attach only one network):

-1. public: This network will give you a public v4 ip address, public v6 address, dns setup and default gateway so it is reachable directly to/from Internet.
+1. **public**: This network will give you a public IPv4 address, public IPv6 address, dns setup and default gateway so it is reachable directly to/from Internet.
-2. default: This network will give you a private ip on a RFC 1918 network, dns setup and default gateway with Network Address Translation (NAT) for outgoing traffic so instances can reach services on the Internet, in addtion to instances on other networks in Safespring Compute (provided it is allowed by means of security groups).
+2. **default**: This network will give you a private IPv4 on a RFC 1918 network, dns setup and default gateway with Network Address Translation (NAT) for outgoing traffic so instances can reach services on the Internet, in addtion to instances on other networks in Safespring Compute (provided it is allowed by means of security groups).
-3. private: This network will give you a private ip on a RFC 1918 network that is routed to/from other Safespring networks (including public) but not anywhere else.
+3. **private**: This network will give you a private IPv4 on a RFC 1918 network that is routed to/from other Safespring networks (including public) but not anywhere else.

 Thus, the right way to communicate between instances attached to the different networks is to